inivekin/abosa/abosa.typ

 #image("img/st-damocles-in-gravitational-disorientation.jpg",width: 100%, height: 100%)
 #set page(columns: 2)
 #code(numbers: true, firstnumber: 192)[```none
-Weight o planets always humbling, feckless thoughts fled conscious id, like up-turned insect flights fumbling, like reckless, concientious kid, tae fall again as fools tend to, when leaping aff well-meaning height, dinnae regard the hopes untrue, the real tops intent in might.
+Weight o planets draw me humble, feckless I flee conscious id, like up-turned insect flights fumble, like reckless, concientious kid would fall again as fools tend to, when leaping aff well-meaning height, dinnae regard the hopes untrue, the real's atop intent in might.
-The buzzin cranks will owerturn as free as link in chain thats drug aroon a wheel that returns wi wingspeed o the smallest bug,
+The buzzing cranks will owerturn as free as link in chain thats drug aroon a wheel that returns wi wingspeed o the smallest bug,